neilzim/SCDA/parameter_and_file_conventions.rst

 Example: ``'LS_quart_ann20D85_hex2Pad05X100sm1Pad08_N0250.dat'``

 ..
-[1] Padding is applied in an omindirectial sense by a shift-and-combine-and-mask routine, so it increases thickness on all sides of a given obscuration feature, and the thickness of all features in a given layer increases by the same number of pixels (in other words, this is not a scale factor).
+[1] Padding is applied in an omindirectional sense by a shift-and-combine-and-mask routine, so it increases thickness on all sides of a given obscuration feature, and the thickness of all features in a given layer increases by the same number of pixels (in other words, this is not a scale factor).
 This parameter remains zero if pupil features are not mimicked by the Lyot stop, or if they are mimicked but not padded.